espressif/idf-eclipse-plugin/FAQ.md

 Yes, you can create IDF CMake project using File > New > Espressif IDF Project
 ## Can I import my existing IDF project into Eclipse?
 Yes, you can import using Import Menu.
 Import... > Espressif > Existing IDF Project
+## Where can I find the IDF installed tools in my system?
+Default directory is $HOME/.espressif for Linux/MacOS users or %USER_PROFILE%.espressif for Windows users
 ## Deleted C/C++ build envrionment variables still appearing?
 Uncheck Eclipse Oomph Preference Recorder.
 Which can be performed by following.
 Eclipse Preferences >Oomph > Setup Tasks > Preference Recorder > Uncheck "Record into".
 ## "Unresolved inclusion" errors in the editor